Richfield Springs, NY

 Economy

 The economy of Richfield Springs, NY employs 502 people.
-The largest industries in Richfield Springs, NY are Health Care & Social Assistance (131 people), Educational Services (71 people), and Retail Trade (49 people), and the highest paying industries are Health Care & Social Assistance ($60,156), Educational Services, & Health Care & Social Assistance ($47,692), and Professional, Scientific, & Management, & Administrative & Waste Management Services ($43,125).
+In 2023, the largest industries in Richfield Springs, NY were Health Care & Social Assistance (131 people), Educational Services (71 people), and Retail Trade (49 people), and the highest paying industries were Health Care & Social Assistance ($60,156), Educational Services, & Health Care & Social Assistance ($47,692), and Professional, Scientific, & Management, & Administrative & Waste Management Services ($43,125).

 Occupations